muhammadkala/Ecological-Genomics-Notebook/Eco_genom_Online_notebook.md

 ## Sea Stars Wasting Disease

--Widespread
+- Widespread
--Many species affected (resistance vary among species)
+- Many species affected (resistance vary among species)
--Starts with loss of turgor pressure and/or lesions (holes)
+- Starts with loss of turgor pressure and/or lesions (holes)
--Progress into limbs being pulled off (when sea stars move or through gravity)
+- Progress into limbs being pulled off (when sea stars move or through gravity)
--*Pisaster* *ochraceus* (Alaska to Baja, CA).
+- *Pisaster* *ochraceus* (Alaska to Baja, CA).
 Orange or purple
--First reports of disease in 2012 (Isolated cases from 1970) -Densovirus implicated
+- First reports of disease in 2012 (Isolated cases from 1970)
+- Densovirus implicated
--Present in 70 yo museum specimens
+- Present in 70 yo museum specimens
--Outbreaks in 1970's, 1980's but not as extreme as current outbreak -All individuals exposed
+- Outbreaks in 1970's, 1980's but not as extreme as current outbreak
+- All individuals exposed
--Disease seem to be more prevalent intertidally (warmer temperatures, more variable environment)
+- Disease seem to be more prevalent intertidally (warmer temperatures, more variable environment)
--Epidermal (host biopsy).
+- Epidermal (host biopsy).
 Extracted RNA, got all mRNA (poly A-tail) using 5 Illumina hi-Seq 3000PE100 lanes to get gene expression data.
--16S rRNA amplified
+- 16S rRNA amplified
--Starfish collected and delivered within 24 hours of collection (all healthy at time) -Transmission might be environmental or through the gut
+- Starfish collected and delivered within 24 hours of collection (all healthy at time)
+- Transmission might be environmental or through the gut

 ## Update
 Densovirus seem to be missing from samples